Johnny Cool – Prince Buster and Lee Perry (Prince Buster production)

 The saxophone on the intro is just superb and Buster’s sing/speak style of delivery works better here than on any other tune he voiced in the late 60’s.
 This is also known as Sweet Pea due to a mishearing of the chorus refrain of Sweet Beat (or even Seal Seal according to the FAB blank illustrated!).
 The rhythm became a Dancehall standard after Sugar Minott had a hit with Oh Mr DC on it at Studio One in the late 70’s.

 As is common with most Buster material this is presently unavailable…which is criminal.

 Young Wings Can Fly – Johnny & the Attractions (Sonia Pottinger production)

-The Johnny is possibly Johnny Osbourne but this is unconfirmed.
+The Johnny is probably not Johnny Osbourne as is usually assumed.